 At this point in the process, a decision needs to be made whether the incident that is being reported should be related to a parent incident, or another record.
-If an incident has already been reported for the same issue, a parent-child relationship needs to be formed.
-This allows for incidents to be grouped appropriately for ease of reporting and communication.
+If an incident has already been reported for the same issue, a parentchild relationship needs to be formed.
+This for incidents be allows to appropriately for ease of reporting and communication.